ShunyiZhao/SoftWareEandGroupProject/README.md

 ![uml](./design_GUI/uml.jpg)

 In this image, a player could use the M5 Stack to simulate a pointer in desktop application.
 The fruits are droped from the top of the screen, player could use this pointer cut fruits and obtain scores.
+A manager could see the data collected by desktop application, and change the type of food, or other properties of food and game.
+A audience could watch the process of gaming, and chat with player and other audiences.

 The structure of second version of our project is shown as update *fig.2*:

 ![uml](./Images/UML/SE_UML.png)

+In this image, a player could control the character in Desktop Application with a M5 Stack or a mouse.
+When the character touch the foods, the score will increase.
+They also could use the pointer to touch the gift, which will add their health or add score.
+A manager could see the data collected by application, including the plays' prefence, if he log in with an administrator account.
+The interactive player could choose combo in the website.

+---

+### User Stories

+### Communication Protocols

+---

 ## <span id="LinkToPart2">System Implementation